 Take individual courses or earn a complete degree through print-based correspondence.
 At Adams State University, we know how important education is to all individuals, especially for those who happen to be incarcerated.
 Through correspondence courses, Adams State University provides an opportunity for incarcerated students to work for college credit and towards a degree.

-The Correspondence Education Program (CEP) provides a way for students without access to technology to meet their educational and learning goals.
+The Prison Education Program (PEP) provides a way for students without access to technology to meet their educational and learning goals.
 Our print-based courses enables you to work from study material that is mailed to you.
-These courses are offered for non-incarcerated, degree seeking students as well as both degree-seeking and non-degree seeking incarcerated students through our Prison College Program.

-The Correspondence Education Program operates on a semester based system which includes two separate term start dates.
-Semester one will open at the start of the term and ends16 weeks later.
+The Prison Education Program (PEP) operates on a semester based system which includes two separate term start dates.
+Semester one will open at the start of the term and ends 16 weeks later.
 Semester two will open 16 weeks after Semester one and end 8 weeks later.
 All non incarcerated students are expected to finish by the end of term.
 Incarcerated students may take up to one year from the start date of the term to complete the course if needed.